-Conflicts of interest may exist or could arise in the future with iStar and its affiliates, including our manager, our officers and/or directors who are also officers and/or directors of iStar, and any limited partner of our operating partnership.
+Conflicts of interest may exist or could arise in the future with iStar and its affiliates, including our executive manager, our officers and/or directors who are also officers and/or directors of iStar, and any limited partner of our operating partnership.
 Conflicts may include, without limitation: conflicts arising from the enforcement of agreements between us and iStar or our manager; conflicts in the amount of time that officers and employees of our manager will spend on our affairs versus iStar's other affairs; conflicts in future transactions that we may pursue with iStar; and conflicts in pursuing transactions that could be structured as either a GNL or as another type of transaction that is within iStar's investment focus.
 We do not generally expect to enter into joint ventures with iStar, but if we do so, the terms and conditions of our joint venture investment will be subject to the approval of a majority of disinterested directors of our board of directors.
-Upon completion of this offering, the concurrent iStar placement and the formation transactions, iStar will own approximately % of the outstanding shares of our common stock.
+Upon completion of this offering, the concurrent iStar placement and the formation transactions, assuming 10,250,000 shares of our common stock are sold in this offering at the mid-point of the initial public offering price range set forth on the cover page of this prospectus and the valuation of our initial portfolio implied by the pricing of this offering is at least \$340 million, iStar will own approximately 27.6% of the outstanding shares of our common stock and will have registration rights for resales of such shares.
 Two directors of iStar will also serve on our board of directors, including Jay Sugarman, who is the chief executive officer of iStar and our chief executive officer.
 Our manager is a wholly-owned subsidiary of iStar.
 As a result of the foregoing relationships, iStar will have significant influence over us.
-We will enter into an exclusivity agreement with iStar with respect to GNL opportunities in an effort to mitigate certain potential conflicts with iStar.
+Additionally, although we will enter into an exclusivity agreement with iStar, the agreement contains exceptions to iStar's exclusivity for opportunities that include only an incidental interest in GNLs and opportunities to manufacture or otherwise create a GNL from a property that has been owned by iStar's existing net lease venture with GICRE for at least three years after the closing of this offering.
+Accordingly, the exclusivity agreement will not prevent iStar from pursuing certain GNL opportunities directly or through the aforementioned net lease venture.
+See "Our Manager and the Management Agreement-Exclusivity."

-Our management agreement with our manager was negotiated between related parties and its terms may not be as favorable to us as if it had been negotiated at arm's length with an unaffiliated third party.
+The terms of our formation transactions, our management agreement with our manager, our exclusivity and registration rights agreements with iStar, and the option agreement for the option GNL described above were negotiated between related parties and may not be as favorable to us as if it had been negotiated at arm's length with an unaffiliated third party.
 In addition, the obligations of our manager and its officers and other personnel to engage in other business activities at iStar may reduce the time that our manager and its officers and other personnel spend managing us.